jkpdinesh/android-client-sdk/README.md

    - Compile SDK Version: 28 and above
    - Source and Target compatibility to java version 1_8 in gradle
    - RxJava, RxKotlin

 ### API Architecture
 <img width="870" alt="BJNAndroidClientSDKArch" src="https://user-images.githubusercontent.com/23289872/127135069-e7558cd6-e326-43ad-8341-4507b9303933.png">

 ### Documentation: [Dokka docs](https://bluejeans.github.io/android-sdk)

+### How it all works
+Two steps to experience BlueJeans meetings using the android client SDK.
+They are as below :

+#### Generate a meeting ID :
+As a pre requiste to using the BlueJeans Android Client SDK to join meetings, you need to have a BlueJeans meeting ID.
+If you do not have a meeting ID then you can create one using a meeting schedule option using a BlueJeans account as below
+   - Sign up for a BlueJeans Account either by opting in for a [trial](https://www.bluejeans.com/free-video-conferencing-trial) or a [paid mode](https://store.bluejeans.com/)
+   - Once account is created, you can schedule a meeting either by using the account or through the [direct API](https://bluejeans.github.io/api-rest-howto/schedule.html) calls.
+In order to enable API calls on your account, please reach out to [support team](https://support.bluejeans.com/s/contactsupport).

+#### Integrate BlueJeans Android Client SDK
+Integrate the SDK using the below guidelines and use SDK APIs to join a meeting using the generated meeting ID.

 ### Integration Steps:
 #### Override Minimum SDK Version: